AFIB ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of April 18, 2022 in the Class Action Filed on Behalf of Acutus Medical, Inc. Shareholders

-NEW YORK , March 22, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Acutus Medical, Inc. (NASDAQ: AFIB) alleging that the Company violated federal securities laws.
+NEW YORK, March 29, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Acutus Medical, Inc. (NASDAQ: AFIB) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all purchasers of Acutus common stock between May 13, 2021 and November 11, 2021, inclusive.